What Is a Firewall: Everything You Need to Know

 A Firewall is a network security device that monitors and filters incoming and outgoing network traffic based on an organization’s previously established security policies.
 At its most basic, a firewall is essentially the barrier that sits between a private internal network and the public Internet.
-Firewalls’ main purpose is to allow non-threatening traffic in and to keep dangerous traffic out.
+Firewalls’ primary purpose is to allow non-threatening traffic in and to keep dangerous traffic out.

 History of the firewall